GEANT/nomad_cni/README.md

 in most cases it is unlikely to use all the IPs on the same Agent.
 For instance a 24 bit network, split by 3 agents, will give 83 IPs per Agent.

 You may decide to overcommit the number of networks, to foresee and allow a seamless extension of the Nomad cluster.
-If you do not use this parameter, when you extend the cluster, the CNI will need to be reconfigured on all the agents, and you'll face an outage (the containers will loose connectivity and need to respawn).
+If you do not use this parameter, when you extend the cluster, the CNI needs to be reconfigured on all the agents, and you'll experience an outage (the containers loose connectivity and need to be respawned).

-In the example below the 24 bit network will be split by 10, and it will give 24 IPs to each network, regardless of the number of agents:
+In the example below the 24 bit network will be split by 10, and it will assign 24 IPs for each network, regardless of the number of agents:

 ```puppet
 nomad_cni::macvlan::unicast::v4 {